 If necessary it becomes a terrible and brave protector of people, house and property.
 It makes an unequalled watch and protection dog.
 It can be aggressive with strangers and other dogs.
 When raised correctly, the dog should be submissive to all members of the family.

 Short hair but not smooth, with vitreous texture, shiny, adherent, stiff, very dense, with a light layer that becomes thicker in winter (but never crops up on the covering hair).
 The Cane Corso doesn’t require much grooming.
 Occasionally comb and brush to remove dead hair.
 This breed is a light shedder.

-Hip and elbow dysplasia, heart disorders, torn cruciates, gastric torsion ("bloat"), demodex mange (red mange), eyelid abnormalities.
+Hip and elbow dysplasia is known to be an issue.
+To help prevent the chance of hip or elbow dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints. heart disorders, torn cruciates, gastric torsion (“bloat”), demodex mange (red mange), eyelid abnormalities.
 To minimize the risk of your Cane Corso developing any hereditary health issues, you should buy a Cane Corso dog from a reputable Cane Corso breeder.